abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-Now, our `Dropdown` component is simplified and more readable.
+Now, our `Dropdown` component is simplified, shorter and easier to understand.
 It leverages the `useDropdown` hook to manage its state and handle keyboard interactions, demonstrating a clear separation of concerns and making the code easier to understand and manage.

 ```jsx
 const Dropdown = ({ items }: DropdownProps) => {